UCD-Physics/Advanced-Lab-Website/content/info/stage4/_index.md

 they may be accessed on Tuesday, Wednesday and Thursday mornings from 11 am but you must inform a staff member.

-{{% callout note %}} All students are required to sign in and out of the lab using the Google form accessed via the QR code posted in the labs.
-{{% /callout %}}

 The dates for the laboratories are:

 #### PHYC 40600 and PHYC 40970 (15 credit, two-trimester)
-* Trimester 1:  Tuesday 13 September to Thursday 1 December 2022
+* Trimester 1:  Tuesday 12 September to Thursday 30 November 2023
-* Trimester 2:  Tuesday 24 January to Thursday 2 March 2023
+* Trimester 2:  Tuesday 23 January to Thursday 29 February 2024

 #### PHYC 40330 and PHYC 40690 (5 credit, one-trimester)
-* Trimester 1:  Tuesday 13 September to Thursday 1 December 2022<br>
+* Trimester 1:  Tuesday 12 September to Thursday 30 November 2023<br>
 or
-* Trimester 2: Tuesday 24 January to Thurday 23 March 2023
+* Trimester 2: Tuesday 23 January to Friday 15 March 2024

 ---